-Following receipt of the response provided, if the grievance remains unresolved or you feel the response to the grievance is still unsatisfactory, you have the right to have the grievance reviewed by the Compliance Committee and/or Chief Executive Officer of Brevard Family Partnership by contacting the Client Relations Specialist within five (5) business days of the receipt of the initial response.
+If the grievance remains unresolved or you feel the response to the grievance is still unsatisfactoryfollowing receipt of the response provided, you have the right to have the grievance reviewed by the Compliance Committee and/or Chief Executive Officer of Brevard Family Partnership by contacting the CRS within five (5) business days of the receipt of the initial response.
 The Compliance Committee and/or Chief Executive Officer will have fifteen (15) business days to respond to this grievance request.
 A copy of the final response to this grievance by the Compliance Committee and/or Chief Executive Officer will be mailed to you within this time frame.